GMPavanLab/dynsight/docs/source/index.rst

 If you want to use the :mod:`dynsight.vision` and :mod:`dynsight.track` modules you will need to install a series of packages.
 This can be done with with pip::

-  $ pip install ultralytics PyYAML
+  $ pip install ultralytics PyYAML pandas trackpy

 How to contribute